 With summer approaching, you’ve likely already made adaptations to your training program to firm up your core, but sometimes you need an extra edge.
-These nine nutrition and supplementation hacks may make a big difference in your visible results and make you feel better about daring to bare on the beach.
+These nine supplementation and nutrition hacks may make a big difference in your visible results and make you feel better about daring to bare on the beach.

 Hack 1: Intermittent Fasting

 Intermittent fasting is a plan in which you consume all your meals, every day, within an eight-hour window.
 This causes your body to burn fat during the remaining 16 hours when your stored glycogen runs out.
 Your body will also have more time to address recovery and growth, since it doesn’t have to focus its attention on digestion, which takes a lot of energy.